 It was efficient to share these aspects of their operations, however, the transfer of information between the Army and the Marine Corps without an accompanying analysis reduced the understanding of armor's capabilities and came at a cost.
 Marine First Lieutenant Robert M. Neiman served as a tank officer in command of Company D, 2d Tank Battalion.
 While his light tank company organized at Camp Pendleton, California, he reflected on the lack of doctrinal information.
 Tank models differed each month and there were no tactical manuals, only technical manuals, and therefore much of their training revolved around maintenance.
-To receive tactical training, Lieutenant form missions that require mobility and firepower and achieve decisive effects, particularly in the rear and support areas of the enemy.32 This description shows how much independence the Army believes its tank units should retain.
-An armored force organized for independent operations served as the foundation for the Army's 17 series field manuals used for training Army tank units.
-Those tactics were being taught to Marine armor units after FLEX 6 took place in 1940.
+To receive tactical training, Lieutenant

-31 F. M. Andrews memo to Adjutant General, G-3, 5 July 1940, RG127, Box 8, NARA.
+&lt;sup>31 F. M. Andrews memo to Adjutant General, G-3, 5 July 1940, RG127, Box 8, NARA.

-32 Field Service Regulations: Operations, FM 100-5 (Washington, DC: Government Printing Office, 1941), 278.
+&lt;sup>32 Field Service Regulations: Operations, FM 100-5 (Washington, DC: Government Printing Office, 1941), 278.

-Neiman had to send his officers and sergeants to the Army's armor course at Fort Knox, Kentucky.33
+Neiman had to send his officers and sergeants to the Army's armor course at Fort Knox, Kentucky.